Insights into Princeton Undergraduate Student Experiences

 The symposium is organized around a sequence of three successive breakout roundtable sessions which afford the opportunity for in-depth discussions among student-inquirers, faculty, and staff.
 The aim is to have genuine exchanges grounded in recent findings which foster a deeper mutual understanding of undergraduate student experiences.

-We will kick-off the symposium with a brief keynote by Michael Moorin ’16, based upon his senior thesis, “Princeton’s Hidden Minority: Understanding and Supporting First-Generation and Low-Income Students at Princeton University.”
+We will kick-off the symposium with a brief keynote by Michael Moorin ’16 entitled “Princeton's Hidden Minority: Inclusion and Affirmation of Low-Income Students.”
 It will be followed by the first set of breakout roundtable sessions during which student-inquirers share key findings and discuss with administrators their implications for the university.

 A small number of 50-minute roundtable discussions, each guided by a facilitator, will occur simultaneously.
 At the end of the discussions, administrators will move to another table (speed-dating style) to engage in another conversation with a different group of student-researchers.
 After three successive conversations, we will hold a short plenary session to sum up what we have gleaned and identify next steps.